 Think you don’t need a flu shot?
 Think again.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone ages 6 months and older should get a flu shot.
 Here are 10 of the top reasons why you and your family should get a flu shot this year.

 - Severe cases of influenza can lead to hospitalization—or worse.
-The CDC reports that while the rate can vary significantly from year to year, between 3,000 and 49,000 people die from the flu annually, with roughly 85 percent of those occurring in people 65 or older.
-Last year’s flu was one of the worst on record, with an estimated 80,000 deaths attributed to the flu.
+The CDC reports that while the rate can vary significantly from year to year, between 3,000 and 49,000 people die from the flu annually, with 500,000+ requiring hospitalizations.
+Roughly 85 percent of those occurring in people 65 or older.

 - The odds are in your favor.
 Getting vaccinated decreases your chances of getting the flu by more than half.